 General Online Shopping Behaviors

-When asked the question “Do you prefer the experience of online shopping or in-person shopping?”
+When asked “Do you prefer the experience of online shopping or in-person shopping?”
 28% of respondents said they prefer shopping in person, 12% of respondents said they prefer shopping online, and 60% of respondents answered: “it depends”.

-When asked “What products would you prefer to purchase in-store rather than online (if any)?” the most popular response was “clothing” with 72% of respondents saying they would typically rather purchase clothing at a physical store as opposed to online.
+When asked, “What products would you prefer to purchase in-store rather than online (if any)?” the most popular response was “clothing” with 72% of respondents saying they would typically rather purchase clothing at a physical store as opposed to online.
 The second most popular answer was “food”, with 64% of respondents saying they typically prefer to purchase food in person.
 The third most popular answer was personal items such as cosmetics, skincare, and toiletries.